nmnbansal/AI_GEN/README.md

 ## Project Overview

 This repository contains the implementation of a landing page based on a provided Figma design.
 AI.Gen is a landing page designed to showcase the features and capabilities of the AI.Gen platform.
-The landing page includes various sections such as the Navbar, Hero, Introduction, How It Works, Keywords Carousel, Tokenomics, Roadmap, and Footer, each with unique content and design elements.
+The landing page includes various sections such as the Navbar, Hero, Introduction, How It Works, Tokenomics, Roadmap, and Footer, each with unique content and design elements.

 ## Demo